 - a) Identify primary and foreign keys.
-Create the tables and insert at least 5 records in each table. - b) Design a query that will return the records (from the second table) along with the name of student from the first table, related to students who have more than 75% attendance and more than 60% marks in paper2. - c) List all students who live in "Warangal" and have marks greater than 60 in paper1. - d) Find the total attendance and total marks obtained by each student. - e) List the name of student who has got the highest marks in paper2.
+Create the tables and insert at least 5 records in each table. - b) Design a query that will return the records (from the second table) along with the name of student from the first table, related to students who have more than 75% attendance and more than 60% marks in paper 2. - c) List all students who live in "Warangal" and have marks greater than 60 in paper 1. - d) Find the total attendance and total marks obtained by each student. - e) List the name of student who has got the highest marks in paper 2. - 3.
+Create the following tables and answer the queries given below:

-3. Create the following tables and answer the queries given below: Customer (CustID, email, Name, Phone, ReferrerID) Bicycle (BicycleID, DatePurchased, Color, CustID, ModelNo) BicycleModel(ModelNo, Manufacturer, Style) Service (StartDate, BicycleID, EndDate)
+Customer (CustID, email, Name, Phone, ReferrerID)

+Bicycle (BicycleID, DatePurchased, Color, CustID, ModelNo)

+BicycleModel(ModelNo, Manufacturer, Style) Service (StartDate, BicycleID, EndDate)

 - a) Identify primary and foreign keys.
-Create the tables and insert at least 5 records in each table. - b) List all the customers who have the bicycles manufactured by manufacturer "Honda". - c) List the bicycles purchased by the customers who have been referred by Customer "C1". - d) List the manufacturer of red colored bicycles. - e) List the models of the bicycles given for service.
+Create the tables and insert at least 5 records in each table. - b) List all the customers who have the bicycles manufactured by manufacturer "Honda". - c) List the bicycles purchased by the customers who have been referred by Customer "C1". - d) List the manufacturer of red colored bicycles. - e) List the models of the bicycles given for service. - 4.
+Create the following tables, enter at least 5 records in each table and answer the queries given below.